Terryn Fray

 Terryn Sunil Fray (born 30 June 1991) is a Bermudian cricketer who plays as a right-handed opening batsman.
 He represented Bermuda in the 2008 Under-19 Cricket World Cup and played one first-class match, three List A matches and eight Twenty20s for Bermuda from 2009 to 2013.
-Fray returned to Bermuda's national team in 2018, first as their vice-captain then as their captain.
+Fray returned to Bermuda's national cricket team in 2018, first as their vice-captain then as captain.

 Early life and youth career

 Fray's father was Terry Fray, who played domestic cricket in Bermuda as an opening batsman.
 Fray began playing for Bermuda's under-19s cricket team in the 2007 ICC Americas Under-19 Championship.
 He played all four matches for the tournament and scored 158 runs at a batting average of 39.50, including 119 runs against Argentina.
 Fray was then included in Bermuda's 15-man squad for the 2008 Under-19 Cricket World Cup, though he was far less successful and only scored 16 runs across 4 matches.
 Fray again played for Bermuda at the 2009 ICC Americas Under-19 Championship, this time as the team's captain, and he was the side's top run-scorer for the tournament with 139 runs from five matches.